jlefever/trainsim/README.md

 ### trainsim-api

 This is a Java web server.
-It uses trainsim-db and trainsim-otp to answer requests from the frontend.
+It uses trainsim-db and trainsim-planner to answer requests from the frontend.
 It is where most of the use cases will be implemented.
 We use a few small libraries to implement the server.
 Check `trainsim-api/pom.xml` for details.

 ### trainsim-client